pixman92/TypetoLearn/README.md

 Steps:

-1: run code in terminal
+1: run "learning.py" in terminal

-2: paste code
+2: paste code you want to practice

 3: when all code has been pasted type "EOF"